bradfordlemley/cra-share/README.md

 #### TLDR;
-This repo demonstrates a proposal for a way to share source between create-react-app apps.
+This repo demonstrates a proposal for a source sharing feature in create-react-app.

 #### Desired monorepo structure
 <pre>